CiscoSecurity/tr-05-serverless-google-safe-browsing/README.md

 URL's `Judgement`s according to the simple rules listed below:
 1. Take the `Judgement` with the highest disposition (`Malicious` > `Suspicious`).
-2. If there are several such `Judgement`s, take the one with the shortest `valid_time` (i.e. the smallest cache duration).
+2. If there are several `Judgement`s of this kind, take the one with the shortest `valid_time` (i.e. the shortest cache duration).
-3. If there are several such `Judgement`s, take any one of them (e.g. the first one in the order they were returned by GSB).
+3. If there are several `Judgement`s of this kind, take any one of them (e.g. the first one in the order they were returned by GSB).